-What kind of sweetener should I use for this Gluten-Free Dutch Apple Pie?
+What kind of sweetener is best for Gluten-Free Dutch Apple Pie?

 For the crust and the topping, it’s best to use a granulated sweetener like regular granulated sugar, coconut sugar, or a zero-calorie sweetener like Lacanto Monkfruit with Erythritol or Swerve.
 The granulated texture helps to provide structure.
 In the filling, you could use a small amount of honey or maple syrup in place of the granulated sweetener if you like.

-I hope you’ll try this Gluten-Free Dutch Apple Pie.
+I hope you’ll try this Gluten-Free Dutch Apple Pie with almond flour crust.
 It’s rich with warm fall spices and it has all the flavour of a classic Dutch apple pie without the bothersome gluten!

 Gluten-Free Dutch Apple Pie with Almond Flour Crust

 - 1.5 cups almond flour finely ground